rpbouman/huey/README.md

 - Max. cellwidth (ch): Columns grow according to the largest value, up to this value.
 The unit is ch - the number of characters.
 ### Theme
 - Themes dropdown: a dropdown showing the various themes/color schemes.

+## Integrating and/or Embedding Huey

+You can embed huey inside a frame on your own webpage and control the application by sending it commands using the [`postMessage()`-method](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+Currently this experimental feature is under development and not documented in detail.
+Please checkout src/PostMessageInterface/PostMessageTestbed.html for an example that illustrates this feature.